blemmenes/radosgw_usage_exporter/README.md

 usage: radosgw_usage_exporter.py [-h] [-H HOST] [-e ADMIN_ENTRY]
                                  [-a ACCESS_KEY] [-s SECRET_KEY] [-p PORT]

-RADOSGW address and local binding port as well as S3 access_key and secret_key
+The required arguments are the RGW IP address and port as well as the admin S3 access key and secret key.

-optional arguments:
+Optional arguments:
-  -h, --help            show this help message and exit -H HOST, --host HOST  Server URL for the RADOSGW api (example:
+  -h, --help            Show this help message and exit -H HOST, --host HOST  URL for the RGW API (example:
                         http://objects.dreamhost.com/)
   -e ADMIN_ENTRY, --admin_entry ADMIN_ENTRY
                         The entry point for an admin request URL [default is